tobiasbaehr/vagrant-docker/README.md

 - Copy [projects.txt.dist](projects.txt.dist) to projects.txt
     This text file is just a list of directory names of [dockerfiles/](dockerfiles/)*/NAME.
+- (Obtional) Copy [.vagrantuser.dist](.vagrantuser.dist) to .vagrantuser.
+Change the values for your needs.

 ```
 phpmyadmin
 companyproject